CIBC-Internal/python/Doc/c-api/init.rst

 .. c:var:: int PyTrace_LINE

-   The value passed as the *what* parameter to a trace function (but not a profiling function) when a line-number event is being reported.
+   The value passed as the *what* parameter to a :c:type:`Py_tracefunc` function (but not a profiling function) when a line-number event is being reported.
+   It may be disabled for a frame by setting :attr:`f_trace_lines` to *0* on that frame.

 .. c:var:: int PyTrace_RETURN

-   The value for the *what* parameter to :c:type:`Py_tracefunc` functions when a call is returning without propagating an exception.
+   The value for the *what* parameter to :c:type:`Py_tracefunc` functions when a call is about to return.

 .. c:var:: int PyTrace_C_CALL